 Cornette Library does not receive printed slip laws (an individual pamphlet print of a single law).
 Therefore, to find a copy of a law before it is printed in the Statutes at Large use:

 - Public and Private Laws (govinfo.gov)

 - Public Laws (congress.gov)

-If the law was passed before the 100th Congress, you will need to scan the spines of the Statutes at Large to find the appropriate volumes.
+If the law was passed before the 93rd Congress (1973-1974), you will need to scan the spines of the print volumes of the Statutes at Large to find the appropriate volumes.
 You should then check the title pages of each volume for the correct range of public laws.
 Once you have the correct volume and part, the "List of Public Laws" will give you the page number where the law begins.